waltercostamb/features_pipeline/README.md

 ## Another cluster

-If you are using this pipeline in another cluster, you should first git clone this repository:
+If you are using this pipeline in another cluster, perform the following steps:

+- git clone this repository

 ```
 #Clone using https